Cooper’s Vintage Drums

 The New Era-Sensitive(1929-1930)

 By far the most unusual of the three new snare drum models was the New Era-Sensitive drum.
 This innovative drum had two sets of internal snares!
 One set lay under the top head and the other along the inside of the bottom head, thus eliminating all external, visible snare wires.
 These two sets of snares were also operated with levers attached to the outside of the drum shell.
 Like the Standard-Sensitive model, The New Era-Sensitive model apparently did not catch on with the drummers of 1929 and appears to have been discontinued by 1930.
+Earliest models have hand engraving on the hoop, while the later models (1930) had the hoops stamped.

 1935-36 SILVER ANNIVERSARY